 Today we’re happy to note the Justice Department is withdrawing its proposed rule to sanction responding to certain FOIA requests for law enforcement records as if records did not exist when, in fact, information does exist (but is out of FOIA’s reach).

 A current, completely avoidable squabble arose this week over how the Justice Department should word responses that could reveal the existence of an investigation.
 This dispute again shows the FOIA needs more attention and forceful leadership to resolve persistent problems and make the FOIA process work better.
 Here’s the current quandary: How should the Justice Department respond to FOIA requests without tipping off suspects who are targets of secret criminal investigations?
-Individuals or private entities trying [More]
+Individuals or private entities trying to confirm whether they are subject to an investigation turn to FOIA as a convenient tool.
+They file requests for documents hoping the government’s response [More]

 Grand jury information is one of the most sought-after types of information that the public cannot see generally under the federal FOIA.
 Think spies, organized crime, and sports stars accused of cheating through performance-enhancing drugs.
 So it is welcome to see the Justice Department recently announce a move to open the door on grand juries to the public just a little more.
-American laws and courts have long recognized that grand jury information merits secrecy, but [More]
+American laws and courts have long recognized that grand jury information merits secrecy, but several recent cases developing a “historical significance” exception have led the Department of Justice to propose codifying the terms under which courts may release such [More]